 - searching.
-First enter a term in the Search box on the left and press the search button to see all results.
-Then user the Advanced Search option to narrow your search to the type: 'Directory Entry'.
+Enter a term in the Search box on the left and press the search button to see all results (You may also use the Advanced Search option to narrow your search to the type: 'Directory Entry').

 If you have any feedback, corrections or queries about an individual entry, BISA members can contact the contributing member directly.
 If you are not a BISA member or have any feedback on the Directory itself, please contact us.